muaz-khan/Canvas-Designer/README.md

 9. `quadratic` --- to draw quadratic curves
 10. `text` --- to write texts
 11. `image` --- add external images

+The correct name for `dragSingle` should be: `drag-move-resize last-selected-shape`.

+The correct name for `dragMultiple` should be: `drag-move all-shapes`.

+**Upcoming** tools & features:

+1. `arrow` --- to draw arrows
+2. Set font-size for texts
+3. Set font-family for texts
+4. Resize all shapes at once (currently you can resize last selected shape only)

 # Features